Section 1. Fitness for Flight

 Illusions in Flight

 - Introduction.
 Many different illusions can be experienced in flight.
 Some can lead to spatial disorientation.
 Others can lead to landing errors.
 Illusions rank among the most common factors cited as contributing to fatal aircraft accidents.

 - Various complex motions and forces and certain visual scenes encountered in flight can create illusions of motion and position.
 Spatial disorientation from these illusions can be prevented only by visual reference to reliable, fixed points on the ground or to flight instruments.

 The leans.
 An abrupt correction of a banked attitude, which has been entered too slowly to stimulate the motion sensing system in the inner ear, can create the illusion of banking in the opposite direction.
 The disoriented pilot will roll the aircraft back into its original dangerous attitude, or if level flight is maintained, will feel compelled to lean in the perceived vertical plane until this illusion subsides.

 - Coriolis illusion.
 An abrupt head movement in a prolonged constant‐rate turn that has ceased stimulating the motion sensing system can create the illusion of rotation or movement in an entirely different axis.
 The disoriented pilot will maneuver the aircraft into a dangerous attitude in an attempt to stop rotation.
-This most overwhelming of all illusions in flight may be prevented by not making sudden, extreme head movements, particularly while making prolonged constant‐rate turns under conditions.
+This most overwhelming of all illusions in flight may be prevented by not making sudden, extreme head movements, particularly while making prolonged constant‐rate turns under IFR conditions.